Prenatal care | Medical Council of Canada

 Key Objectives

-Provide prenatal care that integrates the best available evidence into a model of shared decision-making that enables patients to make informed decisions based on their needs in all aspects of preconception, pregnancy and fetal health.
+Given a patient presenting for prenatal care, the candidate will integrate the best available evidence into a model of shared decision-making, enabling patients to make informed decisions based on their needs in all aspects of preconception, pregnancy and fetal health.

 Enabling Objectives

-Given a patient who requires antepartum care, the candidate will
+Given a patient who requires prenatal care, the candidate will

-1. understand and apply the principles of informed decision-making and patient-centred care, including culturally sensitive issues;
+1. understand and apply the principles of informed decision-making and patient-centred care, including culturally sensitive care,

-4. provide initial and subsequent prenatal visits that include an appropriate history, physical examination, exploration of socioeconomic determinants of pregnancy outcome, counselling, and laboratory investigations;
+4. provide initial and subsequent prenatal care that includes an appropriate history, physical examination, exploration of socioeconomic determinants of pregnancy outcome, counselling, and laboratory investigations, and

-5. identify risk factors and common antenatal complications (e.g., hypertension, maternal age, intrauterine growth restriction) and construct a plan for both the screening and initial management of these conditions.
+5. identify risk factors and common prenatal complications (e.g., hypertension, maternal age, intrauterine growth restriction) and construct a plan for both the screening and initial management of these conditions.

 The candidate will also